gulshansainis/iteachfrontend/content/blog/how-to-set-character-encoding-of-html-document/index.md

 banner: "./banner.jpg"
 ---

 The first line you need inside the head i.e. `<meta charset="utf-8">` is the charset declaration.
 The `charset` attribute specifies the character encoding used by the document.
 A character encoding declaration is a mechanism by which the character encoding used to store or transmit a document is specified.
-It is **extremely important** to declare character encoding just after starting `<head>` tag before any element that contains text, such as `<title>` element and, with in the first 1024 bytes of the document, failing to do so will cause browsers to guess the encoding.
+It is **extremely important** to declare character encoding just after starting `<head>` tag before any element that contains text, such as `<title>` element and, with in the first 1024 bytes of the document, failing to do so will cause browsers to guess the encoding and it can also lead to security attacks.

 ```markup
 <!DOCTYPE html>